To request and pay for a transcript from UAB, visit the Office of the Registrar.

 We suggest that you contact UAB Financial Aid for more information.

 Do you offer scholarships?

-IEM offers one competitive full-tuition and fees scholarship for a new client each Fall semester.
+IEM offers one competitive full-tuition and fees scholarship for one new client each Fall semester.
 IEM also offers scholarships for early admission to the program.
 Visit our scholarship information page for more details.

 Will I have to pay out of state fees since I do not live in Alabama?

 There are no out of state tuition fees associated with UAB School of Engineering online degrees.

 What is the Student Health Services Insurance Fee?